Blog

 You have options even if he won't participate:

 Go yourself.
 Get coaching individually.
 Work on your part of the dynamic.
 Often, when one partner changes, the other becomes curious.
+Read more about whether one person can save a marriage.

 Give it time.
 Plant the seed and let it sit.
 Sometimes people need to process before they're ready.